 - After about 6-7 minutes you will notice they are starting to brown, this is when you would add in the mushrooms if using.
 Continue cooking until they reach the level of browning and caramelization you like.
 This process usually takes me a total of 15 minutes.

-This is a simple and easy recipe but it packs a punch when added to leftover grilled steak, chicken or pork chops for a quick mid-week meal.
+This is a simple and easy recipe but it packs a punch of flavor when added to leftover grilled steak, chicken or pork chops for a quick mid-week meal.

 Add these caramelized onions to these Air Fryer baked chicken cutlets.